hedgewithcryptohedgewithcrypto

 • Wide selection of coins to buy and sell with 370+ digital assets

-• Trading fees of 1% to instantly buy and sell crypto is expensive
+• Trading fees of 1% to instantly buy and sell crypto

 • Coinspot Exchange lacks liquidity and has a limited number of trading pairs

-• Recurring orders incur higher fees
+• Recurring orders incur fees

 Coinjar is widely known for its easy-to-use products and services including over 50 popular digital currencies that can be bought with cash, a secure wallet for storing crypto, and the innovative Coinjar Card.